Quasi-F-splittings in birational geometry: Log del Pezzo surfaces

 \section{Log del Pezzo surfaces}

-{ \begin{remark} In what follows, $k$ is always a perfect field of characteristic $p>0$.
+In this section, we study when log del Pezzo pairs are quasi-$F$-split. \begin{remark} In what follows, $k$ is always a perfect field of characteristic $p>0$.
 We will often {take} base change to the algebraic closure $\bar{k}$ of $k$.
 We point out that this operation preserves all natural classes of singularities (such as klt or lc), but it does \emph{not} preserve $\bQ$-factoriality (see \cite[Remark 2.7(1)]{GNT16} for details). \end{remark}

 \begin{remark} Let $k$ be a perfect field of characteristic $p>0$ and let $X$ be a surface of del Pezzo type over $k$.
 Let $\Delta$ be a $\bQ$-divisor such that $(X,\Delta)$ is log del Pezzo.
 Then \begin{enumerate} \item for every $\bQ$-divisor $D$, we can run a $D$-MMP which terminates with a minimal model or a Mori fibre space, \item every nef $\bQ$-divisor on $X$ is semiample, {and} \item if $f \colon X \to Y$ is a birational morphism and $Y$ is a normal projective surface, then $Y$ is of del Pezzo type.
 Specifically, $(Y, f_*\Delta)$ is log del Pezzo. \end{enumerate} Assertion (1) holds as we can run an MMP for